tongweizj/Developer-Certificates-and-Courses/Coursera_Meta-Front-End-Developer/7_Principles of UX-UI Design/README.md

 # README

-## week1: Introduction to UX and UI design
+## week1_Introduction to UX and UI design

 This is a beginner course for learners who would like to prepare themselves for a career in UX and UI design.
 To succeed in this course, you do not need prior development experience, only basic internet navigation skills and an eagerness to learn.

 The course introduces you to digital User Experience (UX) and User Interface (UI) design on a foundational level.
 You will learn about the fundamentals of UX and UI design that are core to the success of any website.

-By the end of this course you will be able to:
+By the end of this course you will be able to_

 Design digital products that create value and solve a user's problems in meaningful ways.